Maximinodotpy/articles/042 - Carousel Component with Svelte/_blog/article.md

 ## Carousel Component CSS

-I also have another mistress her name is tailwind, often times when I spend time with my girlfriend CSS I say stuff like `flex-col` instead of `flex-direction: column`.
-No but really I have used so much tailwind It's almost painful going back to regular CSS, but lets try it anyway 😀.
-Also it's alway good to know and have a deep understanding of the basics / the underlying features.
+I also have another mistress.
+Her name is a Tailwind, often when I spend time with my girlfriend CSS, I say stuff like `flex-col` instead of `flex-direction: column`.
+No, but really, I have used so much tailwind.
+Going back to regular CSS is almost painful, but let's try it anyway 😀.
+Also, it's always good to know and deeply understand the basics / underlying features.

 So let's also look at the CSS.

-As you see for the buttons and some other properties we use CSS variables.
-This allows us to theme the component without having to edit the component itself.
-We can just change the CSS variables and the component will look different.
-Actually its also possible to pass a css variable as a prop in svelte.
+As you see, we use CSS variables for the buttons and some other properties.
+This allows us to theme the component without editing the component itself.
+We can change the CSS variables, and the component will look different.
+It's also possible to pass a css variable as a prop in Svelte.

 ```svelte
 <style>